Dr Feelgood | Hard Root Beer | Recipe Kit

 2. Once brought to the boil allow the mixture to cool gradually giving time for the hot water to draw out all the Botanicals flavour.

-3. Pour the Honey and Molasses into a clean, well rinsed and sanitised fermenter.
-You may need to boil the kettle and use hot water to help draw out the last of the honey and Molasses from the packages.
-Add some hot water into the fermenter and give it all a gentle stir to dissolve the honey and molasses into the water with a clean and well sterlised brewing spoon.
+3. Pour the Honey and Sugar into a clean, well rinsed, and sanitised fermenter.
+You may need to boil the kettle and use hot water to help draw out the last of the honey and from the packages.
+Add some hot water into the fermenter and give it all a gentle stir to dissolve the honey and sugar into the water with a clean and well sterilised brewing spoon.

-4. Pour the contents of the botanicals through a cheesecloth or double sieve into the fermenter and again stir and disolve before topping up with clean potable water to 19 Litres.
-If you want a soft Root Beer you stop here and keg and carbonate.
+4. Pour the contents of the botanicals through a cheesecloth or double sieve into the fermenter and again stir and dissolve before topping up with clean potable water to 19 Litres.
+If you want a soft Root Beer, you stop here and keg and carbonate.
 If you want a Hard Root Beer continue with fermentation.

-6. After 10 days, cool to near-freezing to drop out as much yeast you can.
+6. After 10 days, cool to near freezing to drop out as much yeast you can.
 Transfer the clear finished beer into an empty corny keg and add in baking soda (sodium bicarbonate) or citric acid to taste.
-Baking soda or citric acid will sharpen the taste if you like a more tart like soft drink taste to your Hard Root Beer.
+Baking soda or citric acid will sharpen the taste if you like a tarter like soft drink taste to your Hard Root Beer.

 7. Bottling: if you want to bottle your Hard Root Beer you can prime with 1/2 tsp sugar per small bottle and 1 tsp per tall bottle (quart / 750mL).
 Leave for 1-2 weeks check carbonation then store cold preferably in the fridge.